flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 top_tabs:
   Models:
     International:
-      caption: "The Super Nintendo or Super Famicom in Japan
+      caption: "The Super Nintendo (in Europe) or Super Famicom (in Japan)
       <br>Released on 21/11/1990 in Japan and 11/04/1992 in Europe"
     American:
       caption: "The Super Nintendo
       <br>Released on 13/08/1991 in America"
   Motherboard:
-    caption: "Showing model 'SNS-RGB-CPU-01'
+    caption: "Showing revision 'SNS-RGB-CPU-01'
     <br>Earlier revisions had the Sound Subsystem connected as a daughterboard, later ones unified both PPUs"
     extension: "jpg"
   Diagram: